|

-Milton, our noblest poet, in the grace
+Milton, our noblest poet, in

 Of youth, in those fair eyes and clustering hair,